 Urine test

-Testing urine for drug and alcohol use is a quick, non-invasive procedure, that can often provide instant results.
+Testing urine for drug and alcohol use is a quick, non-invasive procedure that can often provide instant results.
 Alcohol can be detected in urine within less than 60 minutes after consumption, and its maximum concentration is reached after 5.5 hours.
 Depending on the amount of alcohol, the detection period when using urine is from 24-80 hours after consumption.
-The detection period for drugs ranges depending on the type of drug ingested, for example, cocaine can be detected up to 3 days after use, heroin up to 5 days, and ecstasy up to 4 days.
+Ethyl glucuronide (EtG) in urine can be detected for up to 5 days.

 Blood Test

-Depending on the type of blood test used, the detection periods for alcohol can range from only a few hours to up to 30 days.
-Testing for PEth is the most accurate blood test to determine alcohol abuse, and the accepted period of detection is up to three weeks, however, the greater the exposure, the longer the period of detection.
-Similar to urine, drug detection periods vary depending on the type of drug ingested, please get in touch for a breakdown of each detection period.
+Depending on the type of blood test used, the detection periods for alcohol can range from only a few hours to up to six weeks.
+Testing for phosphatidylethanol (PEth) is the most accurate blood test to determine any alcohol consumption (abstenism or excessive abuse), and the accepted period of detection is up to 28 days, however, the greater the exposure, the longer the period of detection.
+Carbohydrate-deficient Transferrin (CDT), Liver Function Test (LFT) and Full Blood Count (Mean Conspicuous Volume - MCV) can also be used to monitor chronic excessive alcohol consumption.

 Breathalyser

-A breathalyser test measures the blood alcohol content (BAC) in your breathe, and is the easiest on-the-spot method to detect recent alcohol use.
+A breathalyser test measures the blood alcohol content (BAC) in your breath and is the easiest on-the-spot method to detect recent alcohol use.
 The detection period depends on how much alcohol you have consumed and how your body metabolises or processes alcohol.
 It is estimated that the average person will breakdown alcohol at a rate of 0.0015 BAC per hour, therefore, if your BAC is 0.030, it would take two hours for all traces of alcohol to leave your system.

 Hair Test

 Testing a hair sample can provide the longest detection period for both alcohol and drugs.
-A hair sample allows us to trace alcohol usage for up to 3 or 6 months, and can detect drug over a period of up to one year.
+A hair sample allows us to trace alcohol usage for up to 3 or 6 months and can detect drug over a period of up to one year.
 The detection period will be determined by the length of hair, on average hair grows at 1cm per month, therefore 6cm of hair can be tested for alcohol or drugs covering a 6-month history.

 Fingernail Test